JuPfu/hub75_lvgl/lvgl/docs/src/details/main-modules/indev.rst

 With an encoder your application can receive events from the following:

 1.  press of its button,
-2.  oong-press of its button,
+2.  long-press of its button,
 3.  turn left, and
 4.  turn right.